 Most line staff will feel powerless to change the agency culture, which is heavily determined by leadership.
 However, it is possible for line staff to change the culture within their own small circle of co-workers.
 Agency culture starts with someone setting a standard and example, and even line staff can do that.
-It starts with selfrespect, then respect of others - both co-workers and inmates.
+It starts with self-respect, then respect consequences.